nazarnovak/jayway/README.md

 `cd backend`
 `go run *.go -server`

 Or you can build the executable first and run it
 `go build -o robot_server`
-`./robot_server -server
+`./robot_server -server`.

 2. Start the frontend by doing
 `cd frontend` (from the root of the repo)